SubigyaGautam/web-scraper/README.md

-# This repo is for learning purpose only

-# Flight Data Scraper
+# Flight Data Scraper scrape_flights.py
 scrape_flights.py : This script scrapes flight details from ScholarTrip and saves  flights to a CSV file.

 ## How to Execute